At Stir Tea it is our great pleasure to help you choose a tea – perhaps a new tea for yourself or maybe a gift for someone else.

 4. Buying for someone who loves all tea or if you are still unsure:

 If you find it impossible to choose then we have made it easier for you by creating a range of Variety Packs.
-These boxes contain six mini packs of our most popular tea and tisane blends and we offer these in a number of combinations.
-Read more about these here.
+These boxes contain six mini packs of our most popular tea and tisane blends, and we offer these in a number of combinations.
+Or create your own curated gift with a selection of our discovery bag sizes.

 5. Create the perfect gift:

 A gift of tea is very special and is perfect for so many occasions.
-If you wish to accompany your tea with some home-made baking then we have a number of delicious baked treats on the recipes section of our website for you to make and add to your gift.
-We also offer a beautiful gift wrap service.
+If you wish to accompany your tea with some home-made baking then we have a number of delicious bakes treats on the recipes section of our website for you to make and add to your gift.